8 Best Fall Detection Devices of 2024: Our Experts Tested and Reviewed

 Medical alert systems, including fall detection, are generally not covered by most insurance plans.
 Medicare Part A and Part B do not cover these costs, but Medicare Part C, also known as Medicare Advantage, might cover some of the expenses.
 The coverage can vary, so it’s a good idea to call your insurance provider to find out what is covered and what the requirements are for coverage.
 Coverage is more likely to be approved if an attending doctor has prescribed medical alert monitoring.

-Private insurance plans may offer some options for coverage.
+Private insurance plans may offer some coverage options.
 Contact your plan provider to see if you’re covered for the cost of a medical alert system.

 Learn more about medical alert system coverage.